 Why do the Inner Smile Meditation?

 The inner smile is a meditation taught by the Universal Healing Tao System, more on that below.
-It is a wonderful way to check in with yourself and nourish your organs.
+This meditation is a wonderful way to check in with yourself, clear negative, stuck emotions and nourishes your organs.

-I dare you to try it for a month once a day and I know you will feel differenly about life and its stressors.
+I dare you to try it for a month once a day and I know you will feel differently about life and its stressors.

 How to do Inner Smile Meditation?